Brinny1434/02-Space_Shooter/README.md

  - OpenGameArt.org

 ## Future Development
- - Maybe after the course is over
+ - Maybe after the course is over.

 ## Created by
 Connor Brinson